Talcott in Summers County, West Virginia — The American South (Appalachia)

 Big Bend Tunnel

 Topics and series.
-This historical marker is listed in these topic lists: Arts, Letters, Music • Man-Made Features • Railroads & Streetcars.
+This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Industry & Commerce • Railroads & Streetcars.
 In addition, it is included in the West Virginia Archives and History series list.

 Location.
 37° 38.934′ N, 80° 46.05′ W. Marker is in Talcott, West Virginia, in Summers County.
 Marker is on West Virginia Route 3.
 Marker is 1.2 miles west of Talcott on WV 3.
 Touch for map.
 Marker is in this post office area: Talcott WV 24981, United States of America.
 Touch for directions.